 Puntoni explains this finding with a common psychological tendency.
 When people are faced with a personal threat, they tend to subconsciously go on the defensive.
 In this case, when women are exposed to information about breast cancer at the same time that they are reminded that they, specifically, are vulnerable to it, they subconsciously try to push away the idea that they’re vulnerable and that breast cancer is something that they, or anyone, needs to worry about it.

-Originally posted in 2010, with an extended version appearing at Ms.Lisa Wade is a professor at Occidental College.
+Originally posted in 2010, with an extended version appearing at Ms.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.